-Midwife, Lactation consultant (IBCLC), Child and Family Health Nurse, baby wearing consultant and mum of two, Bel Moore, shares her top tips on how to dry up your breastmilk.
+Midwife, Lactation consultant (IBCLC), Child and Family Health Nurse, baby weaning consultant and mum of two, Bel Moore, shares her top tips on how to dry up your breastmilk.

 When you’ve decided to end your breastfeeding journey you can run into issues trying to dry up your milk supply.
 Issues such as engorgement and mastitis can cause pain and want to be avoided.